usnistgov/OOF2/README.md

      % python setup.py build

+If you have multiple versions of python installed, be sure that you run this command (and all python commands below) with python 2.7.x.
+You may need to type `python2.7` or `python2` to get the right version.
+You can type `python --version` to check the version number.

-The build_ext command will create a "build" subdirectory in the top OOF2 directory.
+The build command will create a "build" subdirectory in the top OOF2 directory.
 Within "build" it will create a subdirectory with a system-dependent name.